samyarmodabber/nextpress/data/blog/faq/customize-kbar-search.md

+---
+title: 'How can I customize the `kbar` search?'
+date: 2021-08-07T15:32:14Z
+lastmod: '2021-02-01'
+tags: ['next-js', 'kbar', 'guide']
+categories: ['next js']
+draft: false
+summary: 'Add a `SearchProvider` component such as the one shown below and use it in place of the default `SearchProvider` component in `app/layout.tsx`.'
+layout: PostSimple
+bibliography: references-data.bib
+authors: ['tails']
+images: ['/static/images/blog/twitter-card-TB.png']
+---

 # How can I customize the `kbar` search?

 Add a `SearchProvider` component such as the one shown below and use it in place of the default `SearchProvider` component in `app/layout.tsx`.